 “People are putting a lot of financial resources into an MBA,” says Conrad Chua, head of MBA admissions and careers at the UK’s Cambridge Judge Business School.
 “The opportunity cost of leaving employment is something students must also consider.”

 Calculating return on investment is vital.
-Each year, the Financial Times releases an MBA ranking of the world’s best 100 best business schools.
-This year’s ranking, published today, also tots up schools’ “value for money” rank.
+Each year, the Financial Times releases an MBA ranking of the world’s 100 best business schools.
+The FT also tots up schools’ 'value for money' rank.
 That is compiled by using the salary of alumni today, course length, fees and other costs, including the opportunity cost of not working for the duration of the MBA.

 To help candidates choose the right school for them, we’ve listed the best MBAs based on value for money, below.